DataResearchLabs/my_test_case_manager/README.md

 <a id="report" class="anchor" href="#report" aria-hidden="true"> </a>
 ### 6. "Report" Worksheet
 #### 6.1 Introduction
 The "Report" tab is very important.
-You should use screenshots of these graphs to communicate yuor testing status, or story, to the project team and to management.<br>
+You should use screenshots of these graphs to communicate your testing status, or story, to the project team and to management.<br>
 * It is nice to be able to depict that testing is not a single pass, single dimensional event; but that there are multiple releases that need to be tested.<br>
 * It is nice to depict the impact to schedule that blocked test cases have had when they are finally tested and yield high defect rates.<br>
 * It is nice to show the risk that qualified passes on regression tests to meet a deadline have to the final release.<br>